ibexa/documentation-developer/docs/guide/repository/event_reference/other_events.md

 ## Bookmarks

-The following events are dispatched adding Content items to bookmarks.
+The following events are dispatched when adding Content items to bookmarks.

 | Event | Dispatched by | Properties |
 |---|---|---|